phorton1/circle-prh-apps-Looper/docs/readme.md

 I will generally, in this discussion, use the term *Looper* to loosely refer to the program, the software, in **this** repository.

-In detailed discussions it will also may occasionally be used synonymously with  a specific **part of *this software*** ... the *"loopMachine"* as defined in the **Looper.h** and **loopMachine cpp** files, is sometimes referred to as *"the Looper"* in discusions and/or source
+In detailed discussions the word also may occasionally be used synonymously with  a specific **part of *this software*** ... the *"loopMachine"* as defined in the **Looper.h** and **loopMachine cpp** files, is sometimes referred to as *"the Looper"* in discusions and/or source